Jahan08/-High-Throughput-Virtual-Screening-for-Hit-Finding-and-Evaluation/README.md

 * Step 1 DUD-E Filtered Ligand Docking with and without Constraints (Receptor based virtual screening -> Ligand Docking )
 * Step 2 Calculation Enrichment : The first step in enrichment calculation is creating a file containing only the known actives.
 Our filtered DUD-E library contained a total of 5782 compounds, 118 of which were known actives.
 We will use the PLK1_DUDE_screen_filtered.csv file that we created in Module 4 to create a file containing only active compounds.

+This step can show the efficiency of the receptor grids during docking to screen the actives compounds from the mixture of actives and decoys

 # Module 5.2 Evaluating a Large Ligand Library with Active Learning Glide